StephenBanbury/jekyll-blank-template/_posts/2019-02-17-week-three-appjam-1.markdown

  2. have a better idea of what I will need to do next
  3. know how to manage my own expectations

 The main reason for trying to take on several small apps in a suite, stems from my concern that the single idea I've spent most of the time on is actually _not as interesting as I'd like or thought it would be_.
-Maybe it is neither _exciting_ enough as a game nor _interesting_ enough as an intellectual excercise.
+Maybe it is neither _exciting_ enough as a game nor _interesting_ enough as an intellectual exercise.
 However, it is difficult to know, at this stage, if this will ultimately turn out to be true.

 Perhaps, if the relatively simple idea behind the games are embellished by clever game-play that graphically represents the progress players are making in an interesting, creative and aesthetically-pleasing way, then the game will be bestowed with more appeal, appearing to be more unique and able to stand on their own.
 <br><br>